Adult Education

 This is why continuing professional development is an indispensable part of our range of programs.
 It starts with skills such as learning ability and language skills and extends to qualification courses leading to qualifications.

 You will also find offers for professional advancement in pedagogical, business and technical fields.
-Events on interdisciplinary topics that strengthen professional and personal skills round off the offer.
+Events on cross-cutting topics that strengthen professional and personal skills round off the offer.

 Various training courses are organized for specific target groups - particularly in the area of IT programs - for beginners and advanced learners.